lxj616/rebrickr/README.md

       * Add support for texture maps transferring to materials
       * Add support for smoke animations
   * Known bugs:
-      * When source is dirty (mesh edited to change location of center of mass) for split LEGO model with rotation applied after it's LEGOized, the model shifts slightly to the side.
+      * When source is dirty (mesh edited to change location of center of mass) for split Brick Model with rotation applied after it's Brickified, the model shifts slightly to the side.